-If you are available, please consider joining us for our live-streamed award ceremony on Monday evening at 6 p.m.
-We will be announcing the Best-in-Fair winners, as well as special awards.
-Register to attend the awards ceremony here: https://ucdenver.co1.qualtrics.com/jfe/form/SV_e30zhljCvhUri9T
+If you are available, please consider joining us for our awards ceremony and celebration of our science fair students!
+We will be announcing the category awards, Best-in-Fair awards and special awards.
+Register to attend the awards ceremony here: https://ucdenver.co1.qualtrics.com/jfe/form/SV_bfwBSHbyLiyCKcC